Library opening times

 Library services and resources for RCOT members

 Our friendly and approachable team of information specialists is available to help when you visit, or telephone or email the Library.
-RCOT members have access to key library services and resources, to help support evidence-informed practice, service delivery, education, research and CPD and these are outlined on the RCOT website and in library leaflets.
+RCOT members have access to key library services and resources, to help support evidence-informed practice, service delivery, education, research and CPD and these are outlined in the library leaflets below:

 Visiting the library